Intestinal Care & Rehabilitation Center

 Patients are supported by the individual expertise of pediatric gastroenterologists, pediatric surgeons, transplant surgeons, adult gastroenterologists, adult gastroenterology surgeons, nurses, pharmacists, registered dietitians, WOC nurses, speech therapists, physical therapists, dental hygienists, and medical social workers.

 Considerations in referring your patients to the Intestinal Care & Rehabilitation Center

 Doctors who have any problems in treating intestinal dysfunction should feel free contact us.
-Appointments can be made through the Social Service Department of this hospital (Telephone: 06-6879-5080, Fax: 06-6879-5081).
+Appointments can be made through the Patient Support Center of this hospital (Telephone: 06-6879-5080, Fax: 06-6879-5081).

 Information for Outpatients

 ※First-time visitors to Osaka University Hospital must have a referral from a physician.

 Saturdays, Sundays, Holidays New Year’s Holidays: Dec.
 29 to Jan.
 3